-- For attached garages efforts should be made to ensure the garage(s) are not the visually dominant element of the dwelling.
-The following strategies can be utilized to improve the visual impact of garages: - Incorporate garage doors that have architectural detailing including glazing. - Design the homes so that the garages are an integral part of the home design. - Where a two car garage is proposed, preference is given to two single doors as opposed to one large garage door. - Second storey habitable space above the garage is encouraged.
+- Porches may project beyond the garage. - For attached garages efforts should be made to ensure the garage(s) are not the visually dominant element of the dwelling. - The following strategies can be utilized to soften the potential visual impact of garages: - Incorporate garage doors that have architectural detailing including glazing. - Design the homes so that the garages are an integral part of the home design. - Where a two car garage is proposed, preference is given to two single doors as opposed to one large garage door. - Second storey habitable space above the garage is encouraged.